Te Pūkenga is putting Learners and their Whānau at the Centre of Everything We Do

 We are putting these learner insights at the centre of each of our Te Pūkenga portfolios and workstreams.

-The Te Rito Insights from learners Part One report will be added shortly.
+You can download a copy of Te Rito Insights from learners Part One here

 This report provides a summary of the insights from a stocktake conducted in 2021 to understand how learner voice is currently captured and used to improve learner outcomes and experience throughout the network.
 The insights detailed in the report will be used to help inform recommendations and next steps to strengthen learner voice systems, in order to enable effective learner voice across the network.